Aditya9552-gif/Video_Anocmaly_detection/README.md

 # 🚨 CCTV Video Anomaly Detection

 This project focuses on detecting anomalies in CCTV surveillance footage using deep learning techniques.
-The pipeline uses spatiotemporal feature extraction with a pre-trained I3D model and multiple deep learning classifiers to predict whether a video segment contains anomalous activity.
+The pipeline uses spatiotemporal feature extraction with a pre-trained I3D model and multiple deep learning classifiers to predict whether a video contains anomalous activity.

 ## 🎯 Objective